magentabusiness/magentabusiness.github.io/docs/paas/eu/user-guide/device-profiles.md

 coap-efento-nb-iot:
     0:
         image: https://img.thingsboard.io/user-guide/device-profile/coap-efento-nb-iot1-pe.png
         title: 'Efento NB-IoT devices are wireless sensors that use NB-IoT technology for energy-efficient transmission of telemetry data (e.g., temperature, humidity, pressure, open/close, leakage, and more).
-You can integrate them with ThingsBoard using the built-in CoAP transport, which receives messages from the devices, decodes them using Protobuf, and stores telemetry data on the platform.
+You can integrate them with IoT Hub using the built-in CoAP transport, which receives messages from the devices, decodes them using Protobuf, and stores telemetry data on the platform.
 This data becomes instantly available for viewing, charting, dashboarding, alarm setup, and automation.'

 power-saving-mode:
     0: